marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/enumerator-attributes.rst

 (see :ref:`variable-attributes`), labels (see :ref:`label-attributes`), statements
 (see :ref:`statement-attributes`), and for types (see :ref:`type-attributes`).

-This example uses the :gcc-attr:`deprecated` enumerator attribute to indicate the ``oldval`` enumerator is deprecated:
+This example uses the :enum-attr:`deprecated` enumerator attribute to indicate the ``oldval`` enumerator is deprecated:

 .. code-block:: c++